 Through regular testing optimization, and iteration, you’ll eventually get to where you need to be.

 Marketing can look complex when you view it from the outside looking in.
 But once you get up close and personal – breaking it down into digestible bits, processes, and marketing funnel stages – it becomes much more approachable.

 The hope is that this article has pushed air under your wings.
 That you feel empowered to tackle marketing in an effective capacity – once and for all.

 But we also understand that you may not have the time or internal resources to handle all of it on your own.
 And that’s totally fine, as well.

 At SEO.co, it’s our aim to help you with some of the heavy lifting.
-As your SEO company we want to assist you in pushing prospects from the awareness stage all the way through the marketing funnel and into the sales stage.
+As your SEO company we want to assist you in pushing prospects from the awareness stage all the way through the marketing funnel and into the sales stage of your customer journey.
 We do this by scaling organic traffic with the highest quality content and links on the web.

 We’d love to hear from you – contact us today!